Living-Learning & Themed Communities

 Air Force ROTC

-Housed in Ruby Hall, the Air Force ROTC Living & Learning Community provides you an opportunity to live in a community with other first-year students enrolled in Air Force ROTC, supporting them as they transition to college life and providing a vital social and professional support network.
-Community members help prepare and motivate one another to achieve greater physical fitness levels, campus involvement and skills to enable academic success.
-Upperclassmen cadets can live in the LLC and have the opportunity to serve as Resident Advisors and mentors to the first-year students.
+Housed in Ruby Hall, the Air Force ROTC Learning Community (LC)provides you an opportunity to live in a community with other first-year students enrolled.
+Air Force ROTC team provides unique support as students transition to college life and a vital social and professional support network.
+Community members prepare and motivate one another to achieve greater physical fitness levels, campus involvement, and skills to enable academic success.
+Upperclass cadets can live in the LC and have the opportunity to serve as Resident Advisors and mentors to the first-year students.
 The community produces a critical network of peers who will assist each other throughout their Mississippi State University and Air Force careers.
 For more information please visit: afrotc.msstate.edu